 A Smelly Chemical

 Butyric acid has a very unpleasant odor and smells like vomit.
-In fact, butyric acid is present in vomit.
+In fact, the chemical is present in vomit.
 When butter becomes rancid, enzymes produced by bacteria release the butyric acid from the fat molecules, producing the typical rancid smell.
 Butyric acid got its name from “butyrum”, the Latin word for butter, which in turn was based on a similar Greek word.

 Concentrated butyric acid must be handled very carefully, not only because of its nauseating smell but also because it’s corrosive.
 At low concentrations, however, the acid is safe.
 In very low concentrations, it’s used as a flavoring agent in food.

 Butyric acid is a saturated fatty acid.
 Saturated fats contain saturated fatty acids and have a reputation for creating health problems if eaten in excess.
 These problems include increasing the amount of LDL cholesterol in the blood.
 A high cholesterol level may lead to fatty plaque deposits in arteries and increase the risk of a heart attack or a stroke.
 Excess cholesterol may also increase the risk of some types of cancer.
-However, researchers are discovering that not all saturated fats produce these effects.
+Researchers are discovering that not all saturated fats produce these effects, however.
 Butyric acid and other short-chain fatty acids actually have health benefits.

 Butyric acid is the main food source of the colonocytes, which are cells in the lining of the colon.
 Butyric acid supports the colonocytes, helping them to function properly and maintaining the integrity of the intestinal lining.

-Butyric acid may also prevent and reverse the colon inflammation experienced by people suffering from Crohn’s disease and ulcerative colitis.
+Butyric acid may help people suffering from Crohn’s disease and ulcerative colitis.
 These disorders are classified as inflammatory bowel diseases, or IBD.
 Butyric acid enemas have reduced colon inflammation symptoms in some IBD patients.
 Further exploration of this effect is needed, however.

 Probiotics are living bacteria or yeasts that provide health benefits when ingested.
 One problem faced by probiotic companies is that the microbes that they provide must not only survive their journey through the digestive tract but also stay in the intestine long enough to be beneficial.